 - 9.1.
 Extensive changes need to be made to laws and procedures governing the review, approval, location and construction of interstate gas pipelines.
 In particular, we would recommend changes to law that would: - 9.1.1.
 Require governmental agencies to timely notify all landowners who would be affected by a proposed gas pipeline under their jurisdiction; - 9.1.2.
-Require gas pipeline operators to provide compensation to landowners for not only all current losses but also all future losses which may result from condemnations for gas pipeline use, and require operators to pay such compensation within six months of the date the landowner losses his or her property interest; - 9.1.3.
+Require gas pipeline operators to provide compensation to landowners for not only all current losses but also all future losses which may result from condemnations for gas pipeline use, and require operators to pay such compensation within six months of the date the landowner loses his or her property interest; - 9.1.3.
 Require a minimum five-year restitution period for the tile and compaction disruption on public easement; and - 9.1.4.
 Require gas pipeline operators to drain any area which has become a wetland as a result of pipeline construction and restore such area to its previous condition and productivity.

 - 9.2.1.
 Allowing natural gas companies to renegotiate take-or-pay contracts for transmission lines in order to decrease the price of such gas; - 9.2.2.
 Continuing the Surface Transportation Board's role in overseeing pipeline rates; - 9.2.3.
 Revising the Federal Power Act and the Omnibus Budget Reconciliation Act of 1986 so the Federal Energy Regulatory Commission is supported by general revenue funds rather than pipeline fees; - 9.2.4.
 Incentivizing the use of natural gas in agriculture, transportation, and electrical generation; - 9.2.5.
-Methanol production from natural gas for fuel use; and - 9.2.6.
-Odorization of natural gas or components when being transported so that leaks can be safely detected.
+Methanol production from natural gas for fuel use; - 9.2.6.
+Odorization of natural gas or components when being transported so that leaks can be safely detected; - 9.2.7.
+Royalty owners being given secured creditor status in bankruptcy filings by gas operators; and - 9.2.8.
+The increased availability of natural gas in America.